State Enterprise Zones

 Accountability and outcomes

 State enterprise zones have been studied extensively by academic researchers, other evaluators, and by government agencies such as the General Accounting Office.
 The results are not encouraging.
-They show that zones generally induce little new economic activity, and that even when zone employment increases, job gains for zone residents are quite modest (see Peter Fisher and Alan Peters, Tax Incentives, Enterprise Zones, and Job Redistribution 1990-1997, University of Iowa Graduate Program in Urban and Regional Planning, 1998).
+They show that zones generally induce little new economic activity, and that even when zone employment increases, job gains for zone residents are quite modest.

 EZ subsidies cost state and local treasuries a lot of lost revenue, and like many subsidy programs, it is often unclear whether the developments would have happened in the area anyway.
 Critics of enterprise zones fault the program for failing to create new jobs; if companies do come to an area, they typically relocate existing jobs from one site to another.

 Another criticism of enterprise zone programs is that they are not targeted enough to help distressed areas attract investment.
-Many states have loosened their zone criteria to the point that virtually any area in the state can qualify, and the zones no longer serve their original anti-poverty intent (see Good Jobs First's report Straying from Good Intentions for more on the loosening of blight requirements for state EZ and TIF programs).
-Rather than targeting the neediest neighborhoods and encouraging new investment, the designation of the zone's geography often involves political favoritism and gives subsidy windfalls to companies that were already there.
+Many states have loosened their zone criteria to the point that virtually any area in the state can qualify, and the zones no longer serve their original anti-poverty intent.
+Political favoritism, rather than need, means companies, existing and new, are the only real winners.

 State enterprise zones generally require a public review process at the time they are created.
 Before a zone may be designated, a local government must submit an application to a state development agency.
 In some states, there must be a notice and a public hearing, followed by adoption of a local ordinance before the application can be submitted.
 The state agency then determines if the area meets the criteria laid out in the enterprise zone law.

-Information about the activities of private companies located in EZs is often harder to come by.
+Information about the activities of private companies located in EZs is often harder to come by, though some states disclose recipients as well as wage and employment data collected from EZ companies (start by checking Good Jobs First’s Subsidy Tracker).
 Facts about some subsidies, including local tax abatements, direct loans, or industrial revenue bonds from a municipal or state entity, are part of the public record.
-Details about these subsidies can be collected by contacting the granting agency.